QUESTION: Smith Bay deep water port

 October 25th, 2018

-On the 25th of October, Mark asked the the Treasurer a question about the proposed Smith Bay port on Kangaroo Island.
+On the 25th of October, Mark asked the Treasurer a question about the proposed Smith Bay port on Kangaroo Island.

 The Hon.
 M.C.
 PARNELL: The development of a new industrial sea port on Kangaroo Island has been controversial and has pitched a number of commercial interests against each other and caused a great deal of anxiety in the local community.
 According to the Save Smith Bay Facebook page, Kangaroo Island Plantation Timber Limited told shareholders at their AGM last week that, 'No government financial assistance has been sought' for its Smith Bay sea port.